neicnordic/neic-sda/docs/structure.md

 More details about the [Ingestion Workflow](submission.md#ingestion-workflow).

 Once a file has been successfully submitted and the ingestion process has been finalised, including receiving an `Accession ID` from Central
 EGA.
-The Data Out API can be utilised to retrieve set file by utilising the `Accession ID`.
+The Data Retrieval API can be utilised to retrieve set file by utilising the `Accession ID`.
 More details in [Data Retrieval API](dataout.md#data-retrieval-api).

 Inter-communication between services